ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 |**Booked**|  Filled demographic details, uploaded documents, and booked appointment|Visit the registration center on the appointment date and time|
 |**Expired**| Appointed date has passed|N/A

-If the individual visits the Registration Centre and consumes the appointment, then the application will be removed from the list
+The applications are sorted and displayed by the order of creation of application.
+The first application created appears first, latest created/modified application appears at the end.
+If the individual visits the Registration Centre and consumes the appointment, then the application will be removed from the list.
+If the appointment date has passed, the status changes to "Expired" and is retained on the dashboard for further rebooking/modification as required.

 [**Link to design**](/mosip/mosip-platform/blob/master/design/pre-registration/pre-registration-demographic-service.md)